Works ✏️ Rome

 Uno

-It bothered Matthew that everything he wrote was really nothing at all.
-He couldn't even aspire to the relevance of Giovanni, the ice-cream vendor, who took thick euros with one hand, and gave back giant cones of ice-cream with the other.
-People paid money for things.
-But what did Matthew offer?
+It bothers me that everything I write is really nothing at all.
+I can’t even aspire to the relevance of Giovanni, the ice-cream vendor, who takes thick euros with one hand, and gives back giant cones of ice-cream with the other.
+People pay money for things.
+But what do I offer?
 Words.
+Which is fine when words are printed in ink and stamped onto paper.
+And when this paper’s cut, stacked, bound, and presented to the world in a book.
+As if you’d actually done something.

 Due